-Most of my clients arrive with visible beard shadow even if they have a perfectly smooth shave.
+Most of my clients arrive at my Maryland MtF makeover studio with visible beard shadow even if they have a perfectly smooth shave.
 Facial hair sits below the surface of the skin, giving it a blue-green cast that foundation alone will not cover.
-To get a traditionally feminine look, it’s critical to get the closest shave possible and to color correct for the blue-green tint.
+To get a traditionally feminine look, it’s critical to get the closest shave possible and then neutralize beard shadow color with makeup.
 Today, I describe the step-by-step process of creating a neutral canvas that’s ready for the makeup colors of your choice.

 Shave your face and neck: Make sure that you have the closest and freshest shave you can get.
 Shave both with the grain and against the grain.
 Sometimes you may need to shave in four or more directions.
 Use a hand-held mirror to inspect under your chin and on the sides of your face to find any stray hairs.
 Also rub your face in multiple directions with your hand to determine if any hair texture remains.
 Open your mouth and make sure you get around all sides of the lips.
 Under the nose is easy to miss as well.
 Keep a styptic pencil or powder handy just in case you nick yourself to encourage rapid clotting.